 Around that same time when Carlos Junior enrolled in the University, Rolls started teaching on his own, separating his jiu jitsu class from that of Carlson (although they still shared the same facilities).
 Rolls asked his brother Carlinhos Gracie to come and help him as an assistant coach, and as the University was close to the gym Carlinhos accepted.

 Even though Carlos Junior spent most of his training time under Rolls’ guidance, when the time came to be promoted to black belt, his brother passed the honor to the family’s patriarch: uncle Helio.
 The grading occurring sometime around 1977.

-When Rolls passed away due to a hang gliding accident, his students and Rolls’ wife asked Carlos Gracie Junior to be the main coach at the Copacabana academy, an invitation which was accepted by the grieving Gracie.
+When Rolls passed away due to a hang gliding accident, his students and Rolls’ wife asked Carlos Gracie Junior to be the main coach at the Copacabana academy, an invitation accepted by the grieving Gracie.
 Carlinhos maintained his coaching position at the academy for a few years before deciding it was time to open his own gym in Barra da Tijuca.

 Barra da Tijuca was then a very small suburb of Rio de Janeiro, with a tremendous beach, but with poor accessibility to the center of Rio.
 Every close friend of Carlos advised him that moving to the “Barra” was a bad idea, still, Carlinhos went along with the project giving birth to Gracie-Barra in 1986.